 1934 - A new name, a new beginning

 During 1933, beginning on 7 May, Myles Bickerton began to learn to fly at Hanworth using the Aero Club's dH.60 Moths.
 He made his first solo on 7 June in the aircraft he had purchased, de Havilland dH.60G Gipsy Moth G-ABAG.
 On 24 June 1933, Myles flew his Moth into a field he had selected near his country home in Denham and made the first landing at the new site.
 Four more flights followed into October, as he assured himself that the area was suitable for aviation.
-Having done so, he purchased the field in February 1934 and began basing his aircraft there almost immediately.
+Having done so, he purchased the field, which was part of the Marish Farm estate, in February 1934 and began basing his aircraft there almost immediately.
 Myles decided on a new name for the location, initially christening the aerodrome Hawksridge.
 This is thought to have been due to the presence of a variety of birds of prey around the site, a presence that continues to this day with kestrels, peregrine falcons, buzzards and red kites living around the airfield in abundance.
-Throughout the summer of 1934, as flying continued, the area was thoroughly improved, with fences secured and a sign erected with the new name.
+Throughout the summer of 1934, as flying continued, the area was improved, with fences secured and a sign erected with the new name.
 A number of obstructions, rocks and tree stumps and the like, were removed and the land was rolled to make the smoothest possible grass surface.

 The aircraft Myles had purchased, G-ABAG, had a fascinating history even that early in its career.
 Built at Stag Lane as Construction No 1259 on 23 June 1930, it had been purchased by Bentley Motors Ltd and based at Heston, where it was flown by amongst others, Amy Johnson.
 It was privately purchased by T C Fawcette, who moved the aircraft to Cramlington, and used it to enter the Kings Cup Air Race in 1931, before selling the aircraft to the British and Dominion Film Corporation Ltd.